‘Margaritaville’ singer Jimmy Buffett, who turned beach-bum life into an empire, dies at 76

 “There was no such place as Margaritaville,” Buffett told the Arizona Republic in 2021.
 “It was a made-up place in my mind, basically made up about my experiences in Key West and having to leave Key West and go on the road to work and then come back and spend time by the beach.”

 The song soon inspired restaurants and resorts, turning Buffett’s alleged desire for the simplicity of island life into a multimillion brand.
-He landed at No. 13 in Forbes’ America’s Richest Celebrities in 2016 with a net worth of $550 million.
+He landed at No. 18 in Forbes’ list of the Richest Celebrities of All Time with a net worth of $1 billion.

+“Jill and I send our love to his wife of 46 years, Jane; to their children, Savannah, Sarah, and Cameron; to their grandchildren; and to the millions of fans who will continue to love him even as his ship now sails for new shores,” Biden said in a statement.
+“We had the honor to meet and get to know Jimmy over the years, and he was in life as he was performing on stage – full of goodwill and joy, using his gift to bring people together.”

+Former President Bill Clinton wrote on X, formerly Twitter, that Buffett’s “music brought happiness to millions of people.
+I’ll always be grateful for his kindness, generosity, and great performances through the years.”

-Music critics were never very kind to Buffett or his catalog, including the sandy beach-side snack bar songs like “Fins,” “Come Monday” and “Cheeseburgers in Paradise.”
+Music critics were never very kind to Buffett or his catalogue, including the sandy beach-side snack bar songs like “Fins,” “Come Monday” and “Cheeseburger in Paradise.”
 But his legions of fans, called “Parrotheads,” regularly turned up for his concerts wearing toy parrots, cheeseburgers, sharks and flamingos on their heads, leis around their necks and loud Hawaiian shirts.

 “It’s pure escapism is all it is,” he told the Republic.
 “I’m not the first one to do it, nor shall I probably be the last.
 But I think it’s really a part of the human condition that you’ve got to have some fun.
 You’ve got to get away from whatever you do to make a living or other parts of life that stress you out.
 I try to make it at least 50/50 fun to work and so far it’s worked out.”

 His special Gulf Coast mix of country, pop, folk and rock added instruments and tonalities more commonly found in the Caribbean, like steel drums.
-It was a stew of steelpans, trombones and pedal steel guitars.
-Buffett’s incredible ear for hooks and light grooves was often overshadowed by his lyrics about fish tacos and sunsets.
+It was a stew of steelpans, trombones and pedal steel guitar.
+Buffett’s incredible ear for hooks and light grooves were often overshadowed by his lyrics about fish tacos and sunsets.

 Rolling Stone, in a review of Buffett’s 2020 album “Life on the Flip Side,” gave grudging props.
 “He continues mapping out his surfy, sandy corner of pop music utopia with the chill, friendly warmth of a multi-millionaire you wouldn’t mind sharing a tropically-themed 3 p.m.
 IPA with, especially if his gold card was on the bar when the last round came.”